Learning Long-Range Representations with Equivariant Messages: Experiments

 \section{Experiments}

 We perform experiments on a number of existing benchmark tasks designed to probe the ability of \mlps to model long-range interactions, comparing \lorem to short and long-range \mlps{}.
-The experiments are divided into two parts: First, we compare \lorem with other models using standard settings in \cref{sub:default}.
+The experiments are divided into two parts: In \cref{sub:default}, we compare \lorem with other models using standardized settings.
 We find that \lorem{} performs well, but also observe that most tasks can be solved by models that do not consider long-range interactions at all -- the effective interaction range of typical message passing models is sufficient.
 However, predictions break down beyond this interaction range.
 In \cref{sub:limit}, we probe this limit of short-range message passing.
-We find that while careful consideration of hyperparameters is required to resolve long-range interactions with short-range models, \lorem can solve these benchmarks without adaptation.
+We find that while careful consideration of the number of message-passing steps and the cutoff radius is required to resolve long-range interactions with short-range models, \lorem can solve these benchmarks without adaptation. \CL{Additional experiments can be found in the appendix: Runtime benchmarks comparing Ewald and particle-mesh Ewald implementations of \lorem, demonstrating near-linear scaling up to \qty{30}{k} atoms in \cref{sec:apx-benchmark}, ablations of $\lrlmax$ and the long-range block in \cref{sec:apx-ablations}, }\ML{ as well as competitive performance on the larger ADAPT dataset \citep{dxzhrjk2025pre} in \cref{sec:apx-adapt}.}